Kauri-2018/open-source/README.md

 ## Other ideas

+* This could be a good repo to contribute to: https://github.com/rmurphey/js-assessment
 * Think about a recent change in the community that will effect a lot of projects.
 For example, at the time of this edit, these just happened:
   - `react-router` was just updated from v3 to v4.
   - `React.propTypes` is no longer recommended.
 Now you should be using the npm `prop-types` package.